jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+snimstion styles alraedy in place -- but hidden tho on tabs will have to be replaced pronto.
+It is a rewarding effect i think. rotation is cool and rewarding, but i don't want to get stuck on it right now i don't think

+char counter for textareas?
+Should be dead simple, even via focus psudeo element that gets its content from a data attr bound to that field's length

 qhat does 0 seasons and 0 stats look like?

 prevent click on logo so only long press works?
 Doesn't work.
 Oh well it was a bad idea anyway